foliovision/fv-wordpress-flowplayer/readme.txt

 * Ads - close icon size increased and retina version provided
 * HLS.js - updated the core library to latest version
+* Lightbox for image - fix srcset parsing when the first image is the biggest one

 = 6.1.3 - 2017/06/12 =